 The math primitives from T_EX are kept as they are, except for the ones that convert from input to math commands: mathcode, and delcode.
-These two now allow for a 21-bit character argument on the left hand side of the equals sign.
+These two now allow for the larger character codes argument on the left hand side of the equals sign.
+The number variants of some primitives might be dropped in favor of the primitives that read more than one separate value (class, family and code), for instance: